The MHS Business Academy

 - Prof. Barry Spicer, Former Dean, University of Auckland Business School

 - Caroline Casey, Talent Manager, Fonterra (foundation board member)

-- Leanne Gibson, Executive Director, Manurewa High School
+- Leanne Gibson, Executive Director, Manurewa High School Business Academy

 Manurewa High School students have demonstrated a natural flair for business, which has been nurtured with great teaching of Emma O'Riordan.
 The style of learning experience is appealing, which includes the opportunity to run real businesses through Young Enterprise.
 Business people, including alumni also get involved providing case studies, and expert presentations.
 The success of the model can be seen in achievements including:

 - Ryan King, a member of the 2012 national Young Enterprise Company of the Year, was selected to head the Commerce Association of Pacific and Maori Students at the University of Auckland, and was one of only 35 students among 350 applicants globally chosen to participate in the Asia-Pacific Entrepreneurship Society, an initiative of Stanford University.
 Ryan has since graduated, with the honour of the Trustees Award from the First Foundation.
 Ryan began his career with Vodafone and has recently joined the Manurewa High Business Academy team to scale programme development and coordinate alumni connections.